goblinhack/zorbash/README.md

 Zorbash
 -------

-Welcome to the lair of the dread beholder, Zorbash.
+Welcome to the lair of the dread tentacleye, Zorbash.
 Liberate the Orb of Zorb and defeat Zorbash to win.

 (Well you will once the game is finished! :)